gritzko/librdx/RDX.md

 Set elements can be inserted, removed or replaced.

-Removal is done by a tombstone, a record with a negative revision number.
+Removal is done by a tombstone, a record with an odd revision number.
-For example, `-11@5-8` from the `FIRST` example would go as `69 04 02 08 05 15`.
+For example, `-11@5-4` from the `FIRST` example would go as `69 04 02 04 05 15`.
 Then, if replica #3 would want to remove that entry, it will issue a tombstone.
-That would be `-11@3-9` or `69 04 02 09 03 15`.
+That would be `-11@3-5` or `69 04 02 05 03 15`.
-Here, the version number changes from `08` to `09` or 4 to -5, the author changes to 3.
+Here, the version number changes from `04` to `05`, the author changes to 3.
 The tombstone will take the place of the original element in the set.

 Replacement is done by adding an element that is equal in the value-order,